 Tension-Free Vaginal Tape (TVT) Procedure

 In tension-free vaginal tape (TVT) surgery, a mesh-like tape is placed under the urethra to give it support.
-The TVT procedure is done through a small cut in the vagina and it is usually performed under local anaesthetic (this means that you don’t have to go to sleep during the operation).
+The TVT procedure is done through small cuts in the vagina and in your pubic area or upper thighs.
+It is usually performed under local anaesthetic (this means that you don’t have to go to sleep during the operation).